nunezkendall/personal-git/answers.md

 For this we will be utilizing two tools called [Vagrant](https://www.vagrantup.com/) & [Virtualbox](https://www.virtualbox.org/), vagrant is a tool for building and managing development environments.
-Its a simple and powerful way to manage virtual machines enforcing consistency across multiple platforms.
+Its a simple and powerful way to manage virtual machines enforcing consistency across multiple platforms.
 VirtualBox is a powerful x86 and AMD64/Intel64 [virtualization](https://www.virtualbox.org/wiki/Virtualization) product